Concerned about Betsy DeVos' proposed Title IX rules?

 What is "Notice and Comment," and How Do I Submit a Comment to the Department of Education?

 On November 28, 2018, the Secretary of Education, Betsy DeVos, published a new proposal to amend regulations implementing Title IX of the Education Amendments of 1972 (Title IX).
 The proposed rules would radically alter the way schools, colleges, and universities that receive federal funds are required to respond to sexual harassment and assault.

-Members of the public have until January 28, 2019 to tell the Department of Education what we think of these proposed changes, by submitting Comments.
+ED has just announced that members of the public have 24 extra hours, on Friday, February 15 (12am-11:59pm) to tell the Department of Education what we think of these proposed changes, by submitting Comments.